How to Increase Email Inbox Rate

 Email service providers give good statistics about user engagement: open rate, click-through rate, unsubscribe rate, and complaint rate.
 All these metrics should be analyzed and taken into account when preparing an email program.

 When we talk about list segmentation by user engagement, we look at how long a subscriber has been on the list and when they clicked a message the last time.
 Why should you care?
 Remember user engagement as one of the factors determining an email placement.
 The more recipients interact the better sender reputation and deliverability.

 With that said, you’ll want to think about different approaches to different subscribers’ segments.
 A subscriber who opted in but has never opened or has not opened for a long time and a subscriber who has recently opened should be treated differently.

 You’ll want to choose a time frame to use for segmentation, for example, the last 30 days, 60 days, or 90 days depending on your sending frequency.
-The most active group who engaged with your emails during the chosen time frame is your golden audience.
+The most active group that engaged with your emails during the chosen time frame is your golden audience.
 They are likely to open, click and buy again.
 You can send them more content, offer things that complement their purchases or downloads.

-When you send a followup series, you may think about setting up different campaigns for the subscribers who opened the last message and who didn’t open.
+When you send a follow-up series, you may think about setting up different campaigns for the subscribers who opened the last message and who didn’t open.